TheOdinProject/curriculum/ruby/project_linked_lists.md

 3. `#size` returns the total number of nodes in the list
 4. `#head` returns the first node in the list
 5. `#tail` returns the last node in the list
+6. `#at(index)` returns the node at the given index
-6. `#pop` removes the last element from the list
+7. `#pop` removes the last element from the list
-7. `#contains?` returns true if the passed in value is in the list and otherwise returns false.
+8. `#contains?` returns true if the passed in value is in the list and otherwise returns false.
-8. `#find(data)` returns the index of the node containing data, or nil if not found.
+9. `#find(data)` returns the index of the node containing data, or nil if not found.
-9. `#to_s` represent your LinkedList objects as strings, so you can print them out and preview them in the console.
+10. `#to_s` represent your LinkedList objects as strings, so you can print them out and preview them in the console.
   The format should be: `( data ) -> ( data ) -> ( data ) -> nil`

 #### Extra Credit